Snabb (Barking): IoT Controller to Run Automated Car Park Gates

 Snabb developed a platform that brings those services online, into one convenient user interface made available on the Snabb App.
-Launched in 2015, they operate in Estonia, Finland, Germany, Lithuania and Poland.
+Launched in 2015, they operate in Estonia, Finland, Germany, Lithuania, and Poland.

 Controlling Car Park Gates Over the Internet

-That said, when it came to Snabb needing an IoT solution that could move car park gates up and down over the Internet, they came to ask help from Krakul’s team.
+That said, when it came to Snabb needing an IoT solution that could move car park gates up and down over the Internet, they came to ask for help from Krakul’s team.

 Their team includes electronics specialists, however, for maximum efficiency and speed, they ought to bring in an outside partner that has built a variety of IoT systems.
 Mostly because they believed that they needed a different point of view on the solution to optimise it further.